Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 will only send a `SIGKILL` signal to the container process while the latter case is about completely deleting the whole thing: the pod, its containers, all `cc-shim` instances and the virtual machine itself.
-Also, the latter case is only supported by Kubernetes.
-Docker always asked for the former one.
+Also, the latter case is only supported by Kubernetes whereas Docker always asks for the former one.

 Below we will focus on describing the entire pod deletion process and we will look at the generic, multi-containers pod setup.
 Docker is just a particular case